ineiti/fledger/flmodules/README.md

 the signalling server.
 - `web_proxy` allows sending a http GET request to another node, using the other node as a proxy.
+- `overlay` is an intermediate layer that contains all messages to be implemented for current and future communication layers.
+Currently it's implemented for `random_connections` and `network`.
+Future implementations might include a `dht_router` and a `mix_net` communication layer.

 # Adding your own modules